stormchaserroleplaying/SCRPGLite/Combat/index.md

 # Combat

 ## Initiative
-Roll 1d20 + your Dexterity bonus.
+Roll 1d20 + your Dexterity bonus - your armour penalty.
 This determines what order combatants go in.

-## Dodge
+## Defence
-Your dodge score is equal to 10 + your Dexterity bonus.
+Your defence score is equal to 10 + your Dexterity bonus + any bonus from a shield.
 This determines how hard you are to hit.

 ## Attack
 Roll 1d20 + your bonus.
 If it’s equal to or greater than the monster’s dodge, the attack hits.
 Casting any spell counts as an attack.